ASU engineering begins major industry collaboration

 Summer research pilot between Intel, ASU and Florida A&M University encourages Black engineering students to pursue research, advanced degrees and tech careers.

-Two ASU researchers receive awards from the American Water Works Association for exemplary water treatment research.
+Naushita Sharma and Paul Westerhoff received accolades from the American Water Works Association for exemplary research in drinking water treatment.

 The Peace Corps and ASU have signed an agreement that will help remote volunteers advance their humanitarian work by using the SolarSPELL portable library device invented by Laura Hosman.